 Because each mental illness creates unique symptoms, diagnosing a concurrent mental illness and addiction takes time.
 Each person’s combination of mental illness and substance abuse can cause specific problems that must be identified and addressed by a mental health professional.
-This is most easily completed in a rehab center, where staff members can observe clients interacting with others and participating in daily activities.
+This is most easily completed in a dual diagnosis rehab, where staff members can observe clients interacting with others and participating in daily activities.
 They can then separate out the symptoms of addiction from mental illness.

-How Do I Know if Have a Dual Diagnosis?
+How Do I Know If I Need a Dual Diagnosis Rehab In Florida?

 It’s difficult to assess your own mental and behavioral health to determine if you have a dual diagnosis.
 Rather than guessing your diagnosis, it’s vital to contact an experienced specialist who can assess your condition.
 A clinical psychologist or psychiatrist is best suited to diagnose mental or behavioral health illnesses combined with addiction.
 Give us a call to speak with a counselor today.

 How Does a Medical Professional Know If I Have a Dual Diagnosis?

 Remember that the symptoms of both addiction and mental health problems can overlap.
 Most clients seek treatment for drug and alcohol disorders first.
 It’s only after detox that other symptoms remain, which shows mental health professionals that the individual is suffering from something more than addiction.

 Medical professionals at a dual diagnosis rehab usually recommend a window of two weeks or more of observation after a client has completed detox in order to assess other symptoms.
 It’s only after a certain amount of time has elapsed that other symptoms previously masked by substance abuse can surface and be correctly diagnosed.